Click here to go to the main page

 The old church of St. Michael in Beek was demolished in 1813, except for the 15th-century tower in Campine Gothic style.
 The church was replaced by a new one on a more central location.

-The neo-Gothic H. Leonardus de Noblac is one of two catholic churches in the double village.
-It's the church of Donk and was built in 1897 by architect C.J.H.
+The Neo-Gothic H. Leonardus de Noblac is one of two catholic churches in the double village.
+It's the church of Donk and was built in 1897 from a design by architect C.J.H.
 Franssen.